How to reduce your carbon footprint: steps to fight climate change

-- Reuse your own bags when you shop and reduce the amount of plastic you buy, by opting for unpackaged food
+- Reduce the amount of plastic you buy, by opting for unpackaged food where you can

 How to reduce your carbon footprint when traveling

-- Wheeling or walking.
-From traffic-free paths to a better commute, you can find UK cycling, wheeling and walking routes along the National Cycle Network through Sustrans.
+- You can find UK cycling, wheeling, and walking routes along the National Cycle Network through Sustrans.

-- But, if you need to use a car make sure it’s running efficiently and keep it serviced – the harder your car has to work to run properly, the more fuel it will use
+- If you need to use a car, it helps if it’s running efficiently – the harder your car has to work to run properly, the more fuel it’ll use.

-- Share car rides with another person – a problem shared (is emissions halved)
+- Sharing car rides with another person is another great option – a problem shared is emissions halved.

-- Consider an electric car.
+- If you can, consider an electric car.
 As well as having low emissions or even none at all, EVs can be more cost effective to run.
 Plus, the UK government offers grants to help with upfront costs, as part of a national move towards ultra-low emission vehicles.
 Thinking of joining the revolution?
-See how our EV Everywhere plan can save you money – and carbon.
+See how our OVO Drive plan could help save you money – and carbon.

-- Luckily, travel by train is not only more leisurely, but way better for the planet too – skipping the plane and taking the train to Paris produces 90% less carbon emissions!
+- Train travel produces way less carbon emissions – skipping the plane and taking the train from London to Paris, for example, produces 90% less carbon emissions

 - If you’re planning a trip by rail, The Man in Seat Sixty-One has the inside track on all the best routes and how to travel comfortably

-- If you can afford to, offset your carbon emissions.
-You can do this through a non-profit organisation, such as Atmosfair.
+- If you can afford to, you can also offset your carbon emissions – you can do this through a non-profit organisation, such as Atmosfair

 How to reduce the carbon footprint of your food

-From wasting less food to making choices about what lands on our plates, here are a few things that are easy to change – when it comes to all things edible:
+From minimising waste to making choices about what lands on our plates, here are a few things to try when it comes to all things edible:

-Buying food that’s grown locally means less carbon is produced – because the distance the food has to travel is shorter.
+Buying food that’s grown locally means less carbon is produced – because the distance the food has travelled to get to you is shorter.

-- If you can’t get to a farmers’ market, try signing up for a local veg box instead
+- Try signing up for a local veg box

-- If you’ve got the time (and the green fingers), you could get an allotment
+- If you’ve got the time (and the green fingers), you could try growing your own veg

-- Pickle: if you’ve got more veg than you need, you can pickle almost any of it – it’ll keep in the fridge for ages.
+- Pickle: if you’ve got some left over veg and spare time, you can pickle almost any of it – it’ll keep in the fridge for ages.
 Basic recipes start with just vinegar and salt.
 Save some glass jars from the recycling and go for it!

 - Compost: if you’re recycling your food waste, great work!
-But if you have outdoor space, those vegetable peels could also go towards a compost.
-Use it to grow more veg, and the win win cycle continues.
+But if you’re lucky enough to have outdoor space, those vegetable peels could also go towards a compost.
+Use it to grow more veg, and the win-win cycle continues.

 You might have heard this one before: farming animals creates a lot of emissions.
-And, in some cases, it also takes up a lot of land, which could be filled with plants and trees instead.
-Even if you don’t go 100% veggie, just reducing your meat consumption will still cut carbon.
-Especially red meat.
+Even if you don’t go veggie, just reducing meat consumption will still help to cut carbon.

 - Why not put vegetables centre stage?
 Take a leaf out of Elly Pear and Anna Jones’ recipe books, and make delicious mostly-plant-based meals at home.